The 2025 Ultimate Guide to Red Light Therapy for Pain

 Full Spectrum

-Full-Spectrum light therapy, like blue light therapy, is also used to boost one's energy, improve moods, enhance sleep, and maintain wellness.
+Full-Spectrum light therapy is also used to boost energy, improve moods, enhance sleep, and maintain wellness.
 Full-spectrum uses all colors in the electromagnetic spectrum, including infrared, ultra-violet, and blue.
 While it's still disputed which is more effective, full-spectrum is proven to be safer.

 Red and Infrared Light